mamuu21/Breast-Cancer-Detection/README.md

 and the CBIS-DDSM dataset for training and evaluation.

 Core Features:
--Upload and analyze mammography images.
+1. Upload and analyze mammography images.
--Classify images as normal or cancerous with confidence scores.
+2. Classify images as normal or cancerous with confidence scores.
--Provides a user-friendly web interface.
+3. Provides a user-friendly web interface.

 Tech Stack:
 1. Python, Django, TensorFlow